pyflies/pyflies/README.rst

 pyFlies
 =======

-pyFlies is a domain-specific language (DSL) for behaviour experiments modeling.
+pyFlies is a domain-specific language (DSL) for cognitive experiments modeling.
 It is meant to be simple to learn and readable.

 A code for various run-time platforms can be generated from the experiment description.